krakankrakan/bn_swift_demangle/README.md

 # bn-swift-demangle
 Binary Ninja Plugin for demangling Swift function names.
+You need to have swift installed and in your PATH.
+Relies on the work of the Ghidra Swift demangler plugin by Thomas Roth (https://github.com/ghidraninja/ghidra_scripts/blob/master/swift_demangler.py).